jbatteen/NataPOS/database.md

 - 'session_key': str (40 random alphanumeric characters)
 - 'time_stamp': last activity, in seconds after the epoch
 - 'username': str (username of the employee logged in)
-- 'location': str (location_id where the employee is logged in, or 'external')
+- 'source_ip': str (location_id where the employee is logged in, or 'external')

 ## timesheets
 - 'pay_period': str('current' or 'MMDDYY-MMDDYY' once rolled over by the nightly audit)